Leticia Mooney is an Australian thinker, writer and business-woman. This bio was last updated in April 2018. See my Amazon author page here.

 Leticia Mooney is a 30-something woman of many talents.
-A published author, serial entrepreneur, music critic, and scholarship-winning dance student, Leticia has owned three businesses (you might know Brutal Pixie).
+A published author, serial entrepreneur, music critic, and scholarship-winning dance student, Leticia has owned three (maybe four) businesses, one of which was acquired by another company in 2010.
 In the art of music critique, Leticia has been described as a “master”, has been recognised internationally for her work, and authored the first book on the mechanics of rock journalism.
-She dances ballet, contemporary dance and tap; writes for fun as well as for a living; and does more things in a day than most do in a month.
+She dances ballet; writes for fun as well as for a living; and does more things in a day than most do in a month.
 Leticia’s mission in life is to inspire people and help create connections… mostly philosophical ones.
 You can follow her on Twitter and support her continuing literary output by becoming a Patron.

 The real deal is more interesting.

 Thirty-second bios are a bit like nibbling the corners off cakes.
 You get a snippet of something interesting, but it’s never enough.
 Here’s the real deal.

 First things first.
 When I was a kid, I was a dead-ringer for Sissy Spacek:

 I’m a trained professional writer and editor.
 As a youngster (in my early 20s) I was strongly involved in the local Society of Editors, and was lucky to be mentored by senior members of that society (much love to Rosemary Luke and Celia Jellett) as I sat on the committee and edited their newsletter.
 Tough gig, editing for editors as a newbie!

 I belong to a bunch of other secret societies these days, including:

 - Communications and Media Law Association